dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/index.md

 ::: moniker-end

-In the preceding example code, each middleware extension method is exposed directly on <xref:Microsoft.AspNetCore.Builder.IApplicationBuilder> through the <xref:Microsoft.AspNetCore.Builder?displayProperty=fullName> namespace.
+In the preceding example code, each middleware extension method is exposed on <xref:Microsoft.AspNetCore.Builder.IApplicationBuilder> through the <xref:Microsoft.AspNetCore.Builder?displayProperty=fullName> namespace.

 <xref:Microsoft.AspNetCore.Builder.ExceptionHandlerExtensions.UseExceptionHandler*> is the first middleware component added to the pipeline.
 Therefore, the Exception Handler Middleware catches any exceptions that occur in later calls.